 A conflict between William Q. Judge and Annie Besant led to great issues, that created a schism, Theosophical historians recognise as the conspiracy that destroyed the Theosophical Movement.
 In the beginning of the work analysing this case, a quote from H.P.B. is given:

 “If W.Q.
 Judge, the man who has done most for Theosophy in America, who has worked most unselfishly in your country, and has ever done the biddings of Master, the best he knew how, is left alone in . . . and if the . . .
 Society in general and its Esotericists especially leave him alone, without their unanimous moral support, which is much more than their money — then I say — let them go!
 They are NO theosophists; — and if such a thing should happen, and Judge be left to fight his battles alone, then shall I bid all of them an eternal good-bye.
 I swear on MASTER’S holy name to shake off the dust of my feet from everyone of them. . .I am unable to realise that at the hour of trouble and supreme fight . . . any true Theosophist should hesitate for one moment to back W. Q. J. publicly and lodge in his or her protest.
 Let them read Master’s letter in the preliminary —–.
 All that which I said about W. Q. J. was from His words in His letter to me. . . .
 Do with this letter what you like.
 Show it to anyone you please as my firm determination. . . .”
-(Helena P. Blavatsky; W.Q.J., Letters That Have Helped Me, Vol. 1.)
+(Helena P. Blavatsky; or see W.Q.J., Letters That Have Helped Me, Vol. 1.)